Joseph M. Farley Nuclear Plant

-The Joseph M. Farley Nuclear Generating Plant is located near Dothan, Alabama, in the southern United States.
-The twin-unit nuclear power station sits on a largely wooded and agricultural 1850 acre site along the Chattahoochee River, approximately 5 mi south of Columbia, Alabama, in Houston County.
+The Joseph M. Farley Nuclear Generating Plant is a twin-unit nuclear power station located in Columbia, Alabama, in the southern United States.
+It sits on a largely wooded and agricultural 1850 acre site along the Chattahoochee River, approximately 20 mi east of Dothan, Alabama, in Houston County.

 History

 The plant is named after the late Joseph McConnell Farley, an American attorney born in Birmingham, Alabama, who became president of Alabama Power (owner of the facility) from 1969 to 1989 and was later CEO of Southern Nuclear Operating Company; both companies are subsidiaries of Southern Company.

 Construction of the plant began in 1970.
 Fluor Corporation of Irving, Texas was the general contractor.
 Unit 1 achieved commercial operation in December 1977.
 Unit 2 began commercial operation in July 1981.
 The total cost of the plant was about $1.57 billion.
 On May 12, 2005, the Nuclear Regulatory Commission (NRC) approved license renewal applications for both reactors at the site.
 Unit 1's extended operating license is set to expire on June 25, 2037 and Unit 2's on March 31, 2041.